Transverse minimal foliations on unit tangent bundles and applications: Consequences of the existence of Reeb surfaces

-Before we proceed let us remark one additional fact that was obtained in the proof of Claim 1: there is a transversal to $\cG_{L_t}$ from $e^t_1$ to $c^t_1$ which $\eps$ pushes to $L = L_0$ and similarly there is a transversal from $e^t_2$ to $c^t_2$ which also pushes to $L$.
+Note that we have also shown that there is a transversal to $\cG_{L_t}$ from $e^t_1$ to $c^t_1$ which $\eps$ pushes to $L = L_0$ and similarly there is a transversal from $e^t_2$ to $c^t_2$ which also pushes to $L$.
+It now makes sense to talk about monotonicity of $\xi_t$, we can indeed show: